noriakis/MIDAS2NV/README.md

 # Metagenomic Intra-Species Diversity Analysis 2

 This version is modified to use [`nvbio`](https://github.com/NVlabs/nvbio) or `BarraCUDA` for metagenotyping using MIDAS2, enabling use of GPU in the analysis.
 Specifically, `BarraCUDA`, `nvBWT` and `nvBowtie` are used internally.
 Currently, the codes use `BarraCUDA` as `nvBowtie` outputs wrong SAM flag for the unmapped reads.
 Thus, the path to `BarraCUDA` should be set in environmental variables.
 The installation instruction for the `BarraCUDA` is [here](https://sourceforge.net/projects/seqbarracuda/).
-The runtimes are compared between the original software and that uses 1 GPU (Tesla V100).